Mismatched Sex Drives | Low Libido

 Because this is not a topic often spoken about as normal in the lifespan of a relationship, what often develops is a cycle in which not having sex leads to even more sexlessness.
 When this happens, even the thought of initiating sex or doing something sexual or seductive becomes more awkward, confusing, or intimidating.
-This is when counseling may be needed.
+This is when coaching can help.

 Mismatched libidos become an issue when one of the partners is not okay with the amount of sexual contact occurring in the relationship.

 Partnerships that do not engage in sex may not have issues with the situation.
 For example, when both partners agree and have no issue with little or no sex.
 If both partners are okay with this type of relationship, it doesn’t call for concern.
 Counseling helps keep both partners on the same page.

 Common Reasons For Mismatched Sex Drives

 There are many reasons for mismatched sex drives.
 Many couples report that not knowing how to communicate their feelings and desires to one another is threaded throughout all other reasons.

 - Mismatched sexual libidos (sex drives) including the natural ebb and flow to an individual sex drive.
 Not knowing how to initiate sex or talking about what you want and don’t want eventually has couples waiting for the right mood that may never arrive.